Rubber tori in the boundary of expanded stable maps: Examples

 where $Z=D_1 \cap D_2$.
 This coincides with the general fibre of the family $\pi$, which is the logarithmic modification of $X$ induced by the asymptotic cone complex (we note however that $Y_{v_0}$ and the general fibre do not always coincide).
 Next we have

 which is a $\PP^1$ bundle over the divisor $D_2$.
 Finally, $Y_{v_2}$ is the blowup of the $\PP^2$ bundle

-along two sections of the projection to $Z$ giving torus-fixed points in each fibre.
+along two sections of the projection, each of which gives a torus-fixed point when intersected with any fibre over $Z$.
 Alternatively, the toric variety bundle $Y_{v_2} \to Z$ can be constructed directly as a fibrewise GIT quotient.
 As explained in \cite{CarocciNabijou2} there are line bundles $L_1,\ldots,L_5$ on $Z$ corresponding to the edges adjacent to $v_2$ in the polyhedral complex, such that $Y_{v_2}$ is a GIT quotient:

 Labelling the edges anticlockwise starting from the ray with direction vector $(1,0)$, we can take:

 This furnishes $Y_{v_2}$ with homogeneous coordinates $[x_1,\ldots,x_5]$ relative to the base $Z$.

 The join divisors are the strata $Y_{P_{01}},Y_{P_{02}},Y_{P_{12}}$.
 The first of these is isomorphic to $D_2$ while the other two are $\PP^1$ bundles over $Z$.
 Note that the inclusion $Y_{P_{02}} \subseteq Y_{v_0}$ is the exceptional divisor of the blowup, and that the inclusion $Y_{P_{12}} \subseteq Y_{v_1}$ is the restriction of the $\PP^1$ bundle $Y_{v_1} \to D_2$ to $Z\subseteq D_2$.